oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 ```

-The first line in the function acquires the client that can subsequently used for most interactions with OCI, such as the *GetCompartment* call that returns the details for the root compartment.
+The first line in the function acquires the client that can subsequently be used for most interactions with OCI, such as the `GetCompartment` call that returns the details for the root compartment.

 The application can be executed using `go run oci-client.go` and will produce very simple output: